Industrial Maintenance Mechanic (West Point)

 The work associated with this position will primarily be performed onsite; this is not a telework position.
 Employees must reside in WA state and within a reasonable distance to their King County worksite to respond to workplace reporting requirements.
 Please note that when an employee conducts work that is likely to bring them in contact with another individual, safety precautions are required by the department in alignment with the Public Health Directive from the Seattle & King County Public Health Officer.
 The individual selected for this opportunity will be joining an innovative and progressive team.
 King County is doing its part to reduce the spread of COVID-19 and remains committed to reducing our carbon footprint.

-WHO MAY APPLY: This position is open to all qualified S.E.I.U., Wastewater Local 925 internal candidates.
+WHO MAY APPLY: This position is open to all qualified transfer-eligible or internal-competitive S.E.I.U., Wastewater Local 925 candidates.
 This posting may be used to establish a list of qualified candidates for any Career Service, Special Duty Assignment or Term Limited Temporary openings in the following six months at any of the three treatment plants.

 WORK LOCATION: West Point Treatment Plant - 1400 Discovery Road, Seattle, WA 98199.

 WORK SCHEDULE: This position works a 4 day/10 hours per day schedule.
 Candidates must be available to work any assigned schedule.
 This position is covered under the provisions of the Fair Labor Standards Act (FLSA) and is overtime eligible.

 - Job Duties

 - Maintain, repair, troubleshoot and overhaul a variety of complex machinery.

 - Install, repair, maintain and design piping and plumbing systems for sewage, water, gases, chemicals and solids using appropriate materials.